On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Introduction

-\item Novel Converse (Theorem~\ref{thm:two user converse}): Inspired by the converse bounds for non-private shared-link caching models under uncoded cache placement from~\cite{indexcodingcaching2020} and for PIR systems from~\cite{PIR2017Sun}, we propose a novel converse bound under uncoded cache placement for the two-user case by fully considering the privacy constraint.
+\item New Converse (Theorem~\ref{thm:two user converse}): Inspired by the converse bounds for non-private shared-link caching models under uncoded cache placement from~\cite{indexcodingcaching2020} and for PIR systems from~\cite{PIR2017Sun}, we propose a new converse bound under uncoded cache placement for the two-user case by fully considering the privacy constraint.\footnote{ Our bound is not a generalization of the one for the shared-link private caching model with $\Nsf=\Ksf=2$ in~\cite{privatecaching2019KN2}, because the proposed converse bound heavily depends on the fact that the transmission of each user is a function of the queries and cached content of this user.}